MagaliTrueAnalytics/Portfolio/Projet6/README.md

 - `/Data` — contains the raw `.csv` and `.xlsx` datasets
 - `/Notebook` — includes a structured Jupyter Notebook documenting each step from data collection to analysis and report creation, written as a SOP-style workflow
 - `/Report` — hosts the Power BI `.pbix` file, a static `.pdf` version of the dashboard, and a Canva-formatted report for broader readability

+***Note : All producer and brand names are publicly listed via SQDC.
+For neutrality and benchmarking usability, some visualizations may use anonymized labels.***